-(/) Check the applicable box(es) to describe the type of supervisory responsibility required by an incumbent in the position: Not responsible for supervising or providing guidance to anyone.
+(/) Check the a incumbent in t applicable box(es) to describe the type of supervisory responsibility required by an he position: Not responsible for supervising or providing guidance to anyone.
 X Provides technical and/or functional guidance to staff and/or students.
 Instructs students and supervises various learning environments.
-Assigns and checks work of others doing similar work.
-X Supervises a work group.
-Assigns work to be done, methods to be used, and is responsible for the work performed by the group. Х Manages the staff and operations of a program area/department.
+Assigns and checks work of others doing similar work. Χ Supervises a work group.
+Assigns work to be done, methods to be used, and is responsible for the work performed by the group.
+X Manages the staff and operations of a program area/department.
 Manages the staff and operations of a division/major department.
-Manages the staff and operations of several divisions/major departments. Х Acts as a consultant to College management.
+Manages the staff and operations of several divisions/major departments.
+X Acts as a consultant to College management.
 Other e.g., counselling, coaching.
 Please specify: Includes management responsibilities for hiring, assignment of duties and work to be performed, performance management, and recommending the termination of staff.
-Specify st aff (by title) or groups who are supervised/given functional guidance by an incumbent.
+Specify staff (I by title) or groups who are supervised/given functional guidance by an incumbent.